John Fries Frazer: Higher education

-Professor of Chemistry and Physics
+Professor of chemistry and physics

 Frazer gave lectures on the physical and chemical sciences at the Franklin Institute, and was editor of the institute's journal from 1850 to 1866.

 He received an honorary Ph.D. in 1854 from the University of Lewisburg, and in 1857 was awarded an LL.D. from Harvard University.

-He was elected a member of the American Philosophical Society in 1842, became secretary in 1845 and Vice-President from 1855 until his resignation in 1858.
+He was elected a member of the American Philosophical Society in 1842, became secretary in 1845 and vice-president from 1855 until his resignation in 1858.
 He was re-elected to the society in 1867.

 In 1863, he was one of the original members of the National Academy of Sciences when that body was established.

-Frazer married in 1838, and was to have two daughters and a son, Persifor, who later also studied at Booth's laboratory and became professor of Chemistry at the university after his father's death.
+Frazer married in 1838, and was to have two daughters and a son, Persifor, who later also studied at Booth's laboratory and became professor of chemistry at the university after his father's death.

 Frazer suffered from a disease of the liver, which caused frequent fainting fits.
 He was forced to take an extended vacation to Europe in 1856, and again in 1867/1868.
-He died suddenly of a heart attack on 12 October 1872 the day after the new university building had been inaugurated in West Philadelphia.
+He died suddenly of a heart attack on October 12, 1872 the day after the new university building had been inaugurated in West Philadelphia.
+He was interred at Laurel Hill Cemetery in Philadelphia.